Kushwaha2219/W3Villa-Assignment/README.md

 - Mark tasks as completed or uncompleted.
 - Delete tasks.

-The backend is deployed in a Docker container, while the frontend is hosted on **Netlify**.
+The backend is deployed in a Docker container, while the frontend is hosted on **Vercel**.

 ---